-Hostinger also tops our list of the best web hosting services.
+Bluehost also tops our list of the best web hosting services.
 You will pay your web hosting service a monthly fee to host your site.
-You could pay as little as $1.99 per month for Hostinger to host your site during the first year (if you agree to a long-term contract).
-For a single-year contract, you could pay $2.99 per month for hosting services, and you will receive your domain name for free for the first year.
+You could pay as little as $2.95 per month for Bluehost to host your site, and you’ll receive your domain name for free for the first year.
 (Again, all prices are subject to change.)

 Step 5 – Understand the Ongoing Cost of a Domain Name

 When you purchase a domain name, you have to pay a fee each year to keep the name.
 If you do not pay your annual fee, your domain name goes back into the pool of available domain names.

 The great part about using Bluehost to register your domain is that they’ll automatically renew it for you every year.
 So you won’t have to worry about it expiring or someone else snatching it from you.

 However, the price will increase when it renews after the first year—for the registration itself and for domain privacy.

 For example, Bluehost’s first-year pricing for registering a .com domain costs $12.99.
 But it renews at $19.99 per year.
 You’ll see this trend for all of its extensions, with some of the increases a bit steeper than others.

 Other registrars let you register your domain for longer.
 When you agree to a longer-term contract for your domain name purchase, you can lock in the price for future years.
 One of the unknowns in the cost of purchasing a domain name is that you don’t know whether the domain registrar will increase the annual renewal cost down the road.